Amend the Constitution

 Congress Is Out of Step with Voters

-Yet Congress and a couple of dozen state legislatures still resist the demands of a large majority of voters.
-In September 2014, a majority of U.S. Senators pushed for a constitutional amendment but their 54-42 vote fell short of the 60 votes needed to quell the threat of an opposition filibuster.
+Even so, Congress still resists what opinion polls show to be the demand of a large majority of voters for reform on campaign finance.
+In September 2014, a majority of U.S. Senators voted in favor of a constitutional amendment but their 54-42 majority fell short of the 60 votes needed to overcome the threat of an opposition filibuster.
 It was a partisan clash: All 42 “No” votes came from Republicans and all 54 “Yes” votes came from Democrats.

 But solid Republican opposition to systemic reforms is splintering.
 During the 2016 presidential primary campaign, GOP presidential contenders.
 Sen. Lindsay Graham of South Carolina, and former Florida Governor Jeb Bush came out in favor of a constitutional amendment.
 In various states, some Republican legislators support reforms to curb runaway campaign spending as does U.S. Rep. Walter Jones, a North Carolina Tea Party Republican.
 “If we want to change Washington and return power to the citizens of this nation, we have to change the way campaigns are financed,” Jones asserts.
 “The status quo is dominated by deep-pocketed special interests, and that’s simply unacceptable to the American people.”